7th Siding submissions up; planning under way

-After drawing more than 1,000 film entries from around the world in 2020, organizers of this year's international festival of film in Creston are expecting even more films – and are welcoming them.
+After drawing more than 1,000 film entries from around the world in 2020, organizers of this year's international festival of film in Creston are now jurying even more films – almost double the number, in fact.

 Wheels wins at Canada Shorts